murillowelsi/murillowelsi/Readme.md

 ## About me:

-:earth_americas: From Campinas - São Paulo, Brazil :brazil: | Living in Porto, Portugal :portugal:
+:earth_americas: From Brazil :brazil: | Living in Portugal :portugal:

 I’m a **QA Engineer** with five years experience in software testing.
 Certified Tester - **ISTQB - CTFL**.